 The time limit for engine operation will be specified by the TBO.

 After reaching this time limit

-ATTENTION After reaching this time limit, the engine has to be shipped to an authorized overhaul facility.
+After reaching this time limit, the engine has to be overhauled accordance to the current Overhaul Manual (OHM) for the respective engine type.